-Fees and commissions are generally recognized over time when the service has been provided and the control over the service is transferred to the customer.
+Service fee income are generally recognized over time when the service has been provided and the control over the service is transferred to the customer.
 The service being rendered by the Bank represents a single performance obligation.

-Fees and commissions, mainly representing service fees, are recognized on an accrual basis when the service has been provided.
+Service fees are recognized on an accrual basis when the service has been provided.
 Services fees compose of the processing fee and the motorized collector for both personal loans and SEME loans.
-Fees and commission arising from loans, deposits and other banking transactions are recognized as income based on agreed terms and conditions.
+Service fee income arising from loans, deposits and other banking transactions are recognized as income based on agreed terms and conditions.